chinezbrun/pytes_serial/README.md

 # pytes_serial
- Program is reading RS232 serial port of PYTES LiFePo4 batteries
+ Program is reading RS232 serial port of PYTES and PYLONTECH LiFePo4 batteries

 ### How does this software work?
  "pwr" commands is used.
-Program reads PYTES serial with a specific freqvency, parsing the data and saving a JSON file that can be used in further automation.
+Program reads serial port with a specific freqvency, parsing the data and saving a JSON file that can be used in further automation.

 Optional, with proper configuration, there is the possibility to save data to MariaDB database.